-V8 Supercars teams lose money according to Paul Morris and Russell Ingall on their Enforcer and the Dude TV show.
+V8 Supercars (Supercars Australia) teams lose money according to Paul Morris and Russell Ingall on their Enforcer and the Dude TV show.

 In this article we look at the fundamental reason as to why teams competing in the Supercars championship lose money and suggest some solutions using the Toyota 5 Whys method.

 Teams lose money competing in the Supercars championship

 Sponsorship money insufficient to cover costs

 Prize money not enough

 Audience numbers insufficient

 Not entertaining enough